Earth: Internal structure

 Earth's interior, like that of the other terrestrial planets, is divided into layers by their chemical or physical (rheological) properties.
 The outer layer is a chemically distinct silicate solid crust, which is underlain by a highly viscous solid mantle.
 The crust is separated from the mantle by the Mohorovičić discontinuity.
 The thickness of the crust varies from about 6 km under the oceans to 30–50 km for the continents.
 The crust and the cold, rigid, top of the upper mantle are collectively known as the lithosphere, which is divided into independently moving tectonic plates.

 Beneath the lithosphere is the asthenosphere, a relatively low-viscosity layer on which the lithosphere rides.
 Important changes in crystal structure within the mantle occur at 410 and 660 km below the surface, spanning a transition zone that separates the upper and lower mantle.
 Beneath the mantle, an extremely low viscosity liquid outer core lies above a solid inner core.
 Earth's inner core may be rotating at a slightly higher angular velocity than the remainder of the planet, advancing by 0.1–0.5° per year, although both somewhat higher and much lower rates have also been proposed.
 The radius of the inner core is about one-fifth of that of Earth.

-Density increases with depth, as described in the table on the right.

-Among the Solar System's planetary-sized objects Earth is the object with the highest density.
+The density increases with depth.
+Among the Solar System's planetary-sized objects, Earth is the object with the highest density.